A Portable Parton-Level Event Generator for the High-Luminosity LHC: Event generation framework

 In the \Pepper event generator, the partonic processes which contribute to the hadronic cross section are arranged into groups, such that all processes within a group have the same partonic matrix element.
-For any given phase-space point, the matrix element squared is evaluated only once, and then multiplied by the sum over the product of partonic fluxes, given by $\sum_{\{i,j\}} f_i(x_1, Q^2) f_j(x_2, Q^2)$.
-Here, the indices $\{i, j\}$ run over all incoming parton pairs that contribute to the group.
-The PDF values are evaluated using a modified version of the \Lhapdf v6.5.4 library~\cite{Buckley:2014ana}, that supports parallel evaluation on various architectures via CUDA and Kokkos; this will be further discussed in Sec.~\ref{sec:performance}.
+For any given phase-space point, the matrix element squared is evaluated only once, and then multiplied by the running strong coupling times the sum over the product of partonic fluxes, given by $\alpha_s(\mu_R^2)\sum_{\{i,j\}} f_i(x_1, \mu_F^2) f_j(x_2, \mu_F^2)$.
+Here, the indices $\{i, j\}$ run over all incoming parton pairs that contribute to the group, and the $\mu_{R,F}^2$ are the renormalization and the factorization scale, respectively, which can be evaluated dynamically in \Pepper, i.e.\ as various functions of the external momenta.
+The strong coupling $\alpha_s$ and the PDF values $f_i$ are evaluated using a modified version of the \Lhapdf v6.5.4 library~\cite{Buckley:2014ana}, that supports parallel evaluation on various architectures via CUDA and Kokkos; this will be further discussed in Sec.~\ref{sec:performance}.

 As an example, for the $pp \to t\bar t + j$ process, considering all quarks but the top quark to be massless, three partonic subprocess groups are identified: $q \bar q \to t \bar t g$ (5 subprocesses: $d \bar d \to t \bar t g$, $u \bar u \to t \bar t g$, \ldots), $g q \to t \bar t q$ (10 subprocesses: $g d \to t \bar t d$, $g \bar d \to t \bar t \bar d$, $g u \to t \bar t u$, $g \bar u \to t \bar t \bar u$ \ldots), and $g g \to t \bar t g$ (1 subprocess).
 When helicities are explicitly summed over, each group of partonic subprocesses contributes one channel to the multi-channel Monte Carlo used to handle the group.
 When helicities are Monte-Carlo sampled, one channel is used for each non-vanishing helicity configuration.